kirkseytc/MantaRay/README.md

 ## Versions
 0.1: The "Barely Functional" Update
->0.1.1: this layed out the ui for how the CLI tool would work.
+>0.1.1: this layed out the ui for how the CLI tool would work.<br>
 >0.1.2: laying groundwork for the algorithm's input and output.